-A merge tag only works correctly when there is data in the field it's associated with.
-For your most commonly used list merge tags, be sure to input default values that will display if the contact profile doesn't have any data in a certain field.
+A merge tag works correctly only when there is data in the field it's associated with.
+For your most commonly used audience merge tags, be sure to input default values that will display if the contact profile doesn't have any data in a certain field.

-If you don't set a default value and the contact doesn't have the data in their profile, they'll see the merge tag itself where the contact-specific content was supposed to appear.
+If you don't set a default value and the contact doesn't have the data in their profile, they'll see a blank space where the contact-specific content was supposed to appear.

-You should always preview and test your merge tags before your campaign goes out.
+You should always preview and test your merge tags before your email is sent.
 Here are some things to know about testing merge tags in Mailchimp.

-- Merge tags do not preview in the Template Editor.
-To test these merge tags, create a campaign from the saved template and use our preview and test tools.
+- Merge tags don't preview in the Template Editor.
+To test these merge tags, create an email from the saved template and use our preview and test tools.

-- If you use merge tags in your signup forms and response emails, sign up to your list through the form, and review how they appear in each step of the process.
+- If you use merge tags in your signup forms and response emails, sign up through your form and review how the merge tags appear in each step of the process.